bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 key
 : The key that the token is bound to, REQUIRED
               if the token is sender-constrained.
-The key MUST be in a format described in {{request-key}}.
+If the boolean value `true` is used, the token is bound to the [key used by the RC](#request-key) in its request for access.
+Otherwise, the key MUST be an object or string in a format described in {{request-key}}, describing a public key to which the RC can use the associated private key.

 The following non-normative example shows a single bearer token with a management URL that has access to three described resources.